hddm-devs/hddm/docs/intro.rst

 data.
 Specifically, we assume that individual subject parameters are normal distributed around a group mean.
-Hierarchical Bayesian inference allows us to then estimate the individual subject parameters along with the group mean and group variance simulatenously.
+Hierarchical Bayesian inference allows us to then estimate the individual subject parameters along with the group mean and group variance simultaneously.

 ----------------------------------------------
 Hierarchical Bayesian Drift Diffusion Modeling